smplcod/acpc/README.md

 # ACP+Charts now
 Current version: 0.0.0

 ACP+Charts is a minimal React + Vite app with basic routing.
 Users can navigate between a main page, an admin dashboard, an admin charts screen, and a release notes page showing updates in English.
+Non-admin pages feature a collapsible left sidebar with navigation links and icons, while admin pages use a separate admin menu.
 Pages live under `src/pages` and a shared layout under `src/app`.
-Non-admin pages display a user menu, while admin pages use a separate admin menu.

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes placeholder pages while chart components are under active development.